Ida Mary Roper: Publications and notable finds

+Research published in 2014 examining the networks of collaboration between botanists in the period 1856 to 1932 showed that Roper was one of only eight women botanists to have links to more than ten other collectors.
+The other well-connected women botanists were Margaret Dawber (1859–1901), Frances Louisa Foord-Kelcey (1862–1914), Dorcas Martha Higgins (1856?–1920), Eliza Standerwick Gregory, Elizabeth Lomax, Charlotte Ellen Palmer (1830–1914), and Rachel Ford Thompson.

 Personal life

 As a child Roper moved often with her family.
 This movement indicates that the Ropers were upper middle class, based on the postal codes of the areas they moved to.
 In addition, the Roper's had a servant within the household and employed four men in the family business.